amoodie/what_is_discharge/README.md

 ## Installation and running the module

-Visit the section of the text below for more information on installing and executing the `stratigraphic_filter_toy` program on your computer.
+Visit the section of the text below for more information on installing and executing the `name` program on your computer.

 ### Requirements